Updated January 6th, 2021

 Between parties, ball drops, fireworks and over-the-top revelry, the self-described, “Biggest Little City in the World” is not little when it comes to celebrating New Year’s Eve.

 Reno, Nevada has a New Year’s Eve fireworks display bigger than many cities in the world.
-In fact, the downtown Reno’s 2018 NYE fireworks show is even bigger than that of its cousin to the south, Las Vegas.
+In fact, last year’s downtown Reno’s NYE fireworks show was even bigger than that of its cousin to the south, Las Vegas.

 Each year, Reno hosts a New Year’s Eve fireworks show on Virginia Street in the heart of downtown that lasts 13 minutes.
 Compare that to the 8 minute show that takes place at the same time on the Las Vegas Strip.

-This December 31st, as is tradition, thousands of thousands of locals, along with tourists from California and all points throughout the world, pack tightly upon Reno’s main casino drag on Virginia Street to welcome in 2018 in grand style.
-(Virginia Street is closed off to traffic on NYE and is pedestrian only.)
+This Tuesday, December 31st, as is tradition, thousands of thousands of locals, along with tourists from California and all points throughout the world, pack tightly upon Reno’s main casino drag on Virginia Street to welcome in the year in grand style.
+(Virginia Street is closed off to traffic at 9 PM on NYE and is pedestrian only.)

-KRNV News 4, Reno and Tahoe area’s NBC affiliate, will broadcast the fireworks display, although fireworks on TV never come close to matching the awe-inspiring techno-color nighttime display seen live.
+As in past years, radio station Alice 96.5 will play the fireworks’ accompanying music at midnight.
+In past years, KRNV News 4, (Reno and Tahoe area’s NBC affiliate), broadcast the fireworks display.
+Of course fireworks on TV can never come close to matching the awe-inspiring techno-color nighttime display seen live.

 Where to watch the New Year’s Eve Fireworks in Reno